kalwalt/webarkit-jsfeat-cpp/README.md

 c++ [jsfeat](https://github.com/inspirit/jsfeat) version to build a WASM version thanks to Emscripten.
 The project is a Work in Progress, not all the features are released to make a comparison with the original jsfeat code.
 At the moment only some classes are implemented and a bunch of functions are under testing.
 Anyway the main idea is to provide c++ code to build a WASM version, it's not intended to be used as a c++ library.
+Maybe this will become the future of [webarkit](https://github.com/webarkit)
 ## Classes
 ### **Matrix_t**
 This class is responsible to hold different types of data, to be used by all classes.